chrisjsewell/markdown-it-pyrs/README.md

 The drawback is that the library vendors compiled Rust code, and so:

-1. Parser plugins cannot be written in Python and added dynamically to the parser.
+1. Parser plugins cannot currently be written in Python and added dynamically to the parser.
 2. It can be more difficult to integrate into environments like [pyiodide](https://pyodide.org) and py-script (but maybe not for long: <https://discuss.python.org/t/support-wasm-wheels-on-pypi/21924/3>).

 ## Usage